 The most common short plate portion cuts you can expect to find in stores are skirt steak, hanger steak, beef bacon, pastrami, short ribs and ground beef from this primal cut.

 A barbecue favorite, the brisket cut belongs to a cow’s breast.
 Brisket is known for its fatty, tough texture, but if prepared correctly (low and slow) it can be cooked to melt-in-your-mouth perfection.
 Just be careful when slow cooking – with brisket, there’s a slim margin between juicy and dry!
 That’s why you should always tenderize and marinate this cut before slow cooking to soften it up.

 There’s typically only two cuts of brisket you’ll find widely available: brisket point and brisket flat.
 They are both better slow-cooked, but the flat is distinguished by its leaner quality.

 Shank is arguably the toughest, cheapest cut of beef.
 Located in front of the brisket at the cow’s forearm, this beef cut is notable for its sinewy dryness.
 Due to its lack of popularity, shank is not typically found in retail stores.
 However, if you can find it, it’s a great inexpensive option for beef stock or lean ground beef.
 Because of its dry nature, it’s best cooked for a long time in moist heat.

 You’ll often find this cut used for stew or soup meat, or prepared as the popular Osso Buco dish.

-The Best Stop has the Best Cuts
+The Best Stop Has The Best Cuts

-With a comprehensive selection of fully-spiced and prepped beef, pork and chicken cuts, we can turn your dinner from familiar to fabulous – just add heat!
-You can visit us in Scott, Louisiana or shop online where we’ll ship all the ingredients, seasoning and marinade supplies you need right to your door anywhere in the U.S
+With a comprehensive selection of fully-spiced and prepped beef, pork and chicken cuts, we can turn your dinner from familiar to fabulous – all you’ll need to do is add heat!
+You can visit us in Scott, Louisiana or shop online where we’ll ship all the ingredients, seasoning and marinade supplies right to your door.